cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/utilities/suspend.md

 * VM's: Code search images with same name as we used for create backup/snapshot image and rebuild VM with use such name as base.
-* Volumes: if customer have tried to restore from snapshot - we show warning and ignore action.
-In case when customer have used backup - we ask openstack for restore volume from backup.
+* Volumes: if customer have tried to restore from snapshot - we show warning and ignore the action.
+In case the customer has used backup - we ask OpenStack to restore volume from backup.
 Such logic is limitation of openstack, so we can only restore volumes from backups for now.